jay-ithiel/guild-dev/prd/README.md

 ## Who's it for?
-- Anyone and everyone: Medium, Reddit, Quora are delightful sources of information & entertainment for anyone and everyone
+- Anyone and everyone: Medium, Reddit, Quora are delightful sources of information & entertainment for anyone and everyone since blog sites don't have to be confined to an individual industry or topic
 - Bloggers: People that enjoy sharing ideas, stories & experiences online
 - Readers: People that enjoy discovering & reading about new ideas, stories & experiences online